 (Or, using the book’s framework, secretive algorithms are one of the most important mediation choices that implements a business model, or the way that value created by technology is captured and shared.
 The success of the business model also depends on the mobilization, or ongoing cooperation, of many different groups with partially overlapping interests.)

-Transparency is to be encouraged, but as long as technology business models are rewarded for experimenting with, and evolving, their secretive algorithms, the trend of increasingly momentous digital opacity should continue.
+Calls for transparency are to be encouraged, but as long as technology business models are rewarded for experimenting with, and evolving, their secretive algorithms, the trend of increasingly momentous digital opacity should continue.
 We could ask legal systems to help control this by imposing massive fines for illegal behavior.
 The problem is, as the article points out, these algorithmic methods are such powerful profit generators that a company like Alphabet (Google’s parent) can build in the occasional billion dollar legal fine as a cost of doing business.
 The more fundamental issue with legal control is that digital technologies create new situations that don’t fit exactly with previous law, constantly exposing legal ambiguities that aggressive innovators can exploit.

 If technology business models are to be changed, it will undoubtedly involve law enforcement and regulators.
 But change will probably require a more multifaceted set of pressures from business competitors, new technologies, new sources of funding, customer demands, watchdogs, and a new sense of professional obligation from the geeks that build these things.